radek-drw/Portfolio/README.md

 ### Navigation

 - **Fixed Navigation Bar**: The navigation bar remains fixed at the top of the page while scrolling.
-- **Animated Navigation Links**: Links have a smooth animation effect using jQuery.
+- **Animated Navigation Buttons**: Navigation buttons feature smooth jQuery animations, seamlessly scrolling to each section on click.
 - **Responsive Burger Menu**:
   - When the page width is 480px or less, the navigation links transform into a burger menu.
   - The burger icon is animated with CSS: when closed, it shows three lines; when opened, it transforms into an arrow indicating how to close the menu.